 The mission of UC's community gardens is "To nurture a community of people who grow and share food, and use their knowledge to influence campus design and policy".

 UC Community Gardens Operational Guidelines

-UC Community gardens have some simple operational guidelines which help to keep the gardens a safe, welcoming place to visit and work.
+UC Community gardens have some guidelines which help to keep the gardens a safe, welcoming place to visit and work.